savannainstitute/chestnut-burr-detection-from-drone/README.md

 **Download (~42 GB):**
 [Download sample data (Google Drive)](https://drive.google.com/file/d/13qJbHO3ZU8EeesVM2tbPHkUUXSIAS_aN/view?usp=sharing)

-Extract the ZIP **into the repository root** (the folder containing this README).
-It will populate the correct `sample_data/` subdirectories under each module.
+The ZIP unpacks to a `chestnut_burr_sample_data/` folder containing one subfolder per module, each with its own `sample_data/`.
+After extracting, move each module's `sample_data/` (e.g. `chestnut_burr_sample_data/burr_detection/sample_data/`) into the matching module directory in your clone, so paths resolve as `burr_detection/sample_data/…`.
 Smaller representative subsets are included in this repository for validating outputs without the full download.

 ---